CuriousDev21/ZTClient-Flutter/cloudflare_zt_flutter/README.md

-Here is the updated README with instructions on starting the `daemon-lite` from the terminal:

----

 # VPN Control Application

 This Flutter application provides a user-friendly interface for controlling a VPN daemon through socket communication, displaying the current connection status, and handling VPN actions such as connect and disconnect.
 The app polls the daemon status every 5 seconds and manages the lifetime of the authentication token to ensure smooth VPN operations.